virzen/arcanoid-opengl/README.md

 ---

 Developed on and for Debian 9.4.
+Might work on Windows, definitely doesn't work on macOS.